Semiclassical transport in two-dimensional Dirac materials with spatially variable tilt: Abstract

 \section{Abstract}

-We use Boltzmann and Drude model to study the semi-classical dynamics of electrons in a sheet of tilted Dirac material in which the tilt varies in space.
+We use Boltzmann theory to study the semi-classical dynamics of electrons in a two-dimensional (2D) tilted Dirac material in which the tilt varies in space.
 The spatial variation of the tilt parameter induces a non-trivial spacetime geometry on the background of which the electrons roam about.
-We find a geometric Hall effect (GHE) that results from an emergent pseudo-magnetic field $B_5^{\rm geo}=\nabla\times\bs\zeta$.
-This is akin to pseudo-gauge fields arising in strained graphene.
-Within the Drude model we find peculiar non-linear currents that arise when the applied electric field has a component along the tilt vector $\bs\zeta_0$ even in the constant tilt case.
-This can be regarded as the direct consequence of the covariant form of electromagnetic forces in the emergent synthetic spacetime of such solids.
-We further find persistent currents that are present in the absence of externally applied electric field.
-These currents reveal the built-in electric fields that form the fabric of the emergent spactime.
+As the first manifestation of graivto-electric phenomena, we find a geometric planar Hall effect according to which a current flows in a direction transverse to the chemical potential gradient and is proportional to $g^{xy}$ component of the emergent spacetime structure.
+The longitudinal conductivity contains information about the gravitational red-shift factors.
+Furthermore, in the absence of externally applied electric field there can be "free-fall" or zero-bias currents that can be used as detectors of terahertz radiation.